philipjc/old_philipjc/_posts/2015-10-22-starting-webpack.markdown

 {% endhighlight %}

-This is the loaders we pass our code through.
+This is the <b>loaders</b> we pass our code through.
 Currently we are just processing styles, but in future posts I will extend this to process ES2015 using [Babel], [Sass] and more.
-I'll describe each property. test, is a regular expression to match file extensions. loaders, are the module you can install as dev dependencies to run your code through. include, is all the file path to your styles.
+I'll describe each property.

+- test: Is a regular expression to match file extensions.
+- loaders: Are the module you can install as dev dependencies to run your code through.
+- include: Is all the file path to your styles.
 You can also ass an include property to ignore directories.

 {% highlight js%}